komapper/komapper.github.io/content/en/docs/Examples/_index.md

 $ ./gradlew :codegen:komapperGenerator
 ```

-Check that source code has been generated under the `src` directory.
+Check that source code has been generated under the `codgen/src` directory.